hl2347/fin_speech_emotion_recognition/README.md

 python3 new_directory.py
 ```

-#### Input
+#### Input (Augio segmentation)
-Each audio file was split into frames each of length 2,048 (equivalent to 9.3ms) hopped by 512 (25% of the frame length).
+Each audio file was split into segments each of length 2,048 (equivalent to 9.3ms) hopped by 512 (25% of the frame length).
 This setting was chosen to match the default configurations in the librosa methods.

 #### Output
 The feature labels were computed using the librosa library.